realworldocaml/book/en/03-variables-and-functions.md

 ### `let`/`and` bindings ###

-Another form of let binding that comes up on occasion is where you bind multiple arguments in a single declaration.
-For example, we can
+Another variant on the let binding is the use of `and` to join multiple variable definitions into a single declaration.
+For example, we can write:
-write:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let x = 100 and y = 3.5;;